saviornt/Local-AI-Interface/README.md

   - Perplexity
   - Anthropic

-These would eitherinvolve API key management and dedicated interfaces within the app, or just serving each as a webpage to the provider.
+These would either involve API key management and dedicated interfaces within the app, or just serving each as a webpage to the provider.

 ## Donating